 Another site to consider is UserTesting, a platform that pays consumers to give product feedback.

 All you have to do is sign up for UserTesting, take a practice exam, and join their global community.
 Then, once you’re in, UserTesting gives you tests and asks you to provide feedback about various products.

 The best part is step three: getting paid.
-UserTesting gives users $10 for every 20-minute test they take and even more for people who take the time to complete interviews.
+UserTesting gives users $10 for every 20-minute test and even more for people who take the time to complete interviews.
 Once you’ve earned some cash, the funds get sent directly to your PayPal account.

 For people who prefer to write lists instead of long-form reviews, there is ListVerse — a site that pays $100 to make “top 10” lists, which is darn good money for freelance writers who don’t want to spend their days trolling Fiverr looking for potential work.

 The cool part about ListVerse is you don’t need to be an expert to make money.
-All you have to do is sign up, write a list with at least 10 items, and submit it.
+All you have to do is sign up, write a list with at least ten items, and submit it.